The Thing (1982 film): Filming

 Carpenter was determined to use authentic locations instead of studio sets, and his successes on Halloween and The Fog (1980) gave him the credibility to take on the much bigger-budget production of The Thing.
 A film scout located an area just outside Stewart, along the Canadian coast, which offered the project both ease of access and scenic value during the day.
 On December 2, 1981, roughly 100 American and Canadian crew members moved to the area to begin filming.
 During the journey there, the crew bus slid in the snow toward the unprotected edge of the road, nearly sending it down a 500 ft embankment.
 Some of the crew stayed in the small mining town during filming, while others lived on residential barges on the Portland Canal.
 They would make the 27 miles drive up a small, winding road to the filming location in Alaska where the exterior outpost sets were built.

 The sets had been built in Alaska during the summer, atop a rocky area overlooking a glacier, in preparation for snow to fall and cover them.
-They were used for both interior and exterior filming, meaning they could not be heated above freezing inside to ensure there was always snow on the roof.
+They were used for interior and exterior filming, meaning they could not be heated above freezing inside to ensure there was always snow on the roof.
 Outside, the temperature was so low that the camera lenses would freeze and break.
 The crew had to leave the cameras in the freezing temperatures, as keeping them inside in the warmth resulted in foggy lenses that took hours to clear.
 Filming, greatly dependent on the weather, took three weeks to complete, with heavy snow making it impossible to film on some days.
 Rigging the explosives necessary to destroy the set in the film's finale required 8 hours.